indicwiki-iiit/Football-players/README.md

 * football_players_fina_dataset.csv-- This is the dataset for the football players with all the attributes for them.

 * female_players_dataset(final).csv-- This is the dataset for female football players with all the attributes for them.

+## Scraping

+> Github folder Link:

+* scraping.py-- This is the sraping code used for extracting national career,birth place,highest market value,full name,debuts,tags details.

+* scraping_female.py-- This is the sraping code used for extracting all the attributes details.